sbouchet/tm_wiki/Phone_Meeting_7-Jun-2006.md

     *   Shall serve as the input for planning 2.0
     *   Want to have a face-to-face meeting (september?) for planning 2.0
 *   Wiki notifications
     *   You can turn on "watch" for a Wiki page.
-The Wiki will collect changes to watched pages on the [my watchlist](./Special:Watchlist "Special:Watchlist") page.
+The Wiki will collect changes to watched pages on the "my watchlist" page.
 *   [TM Development Homepage](https://www.eclipse.org/dsdp/tm/development/index.php) \- a nice collection of links and tools
     *   Reachable from the [TM Homepage](https://www.eclipse.org/dsdp/tm), Navigation bar, last item "Development Tools"
     *   Includes CVS information like *.psf Project Sets and the link to the [CVS Changelog](http://download.eclipse.org/dsdp/tm/downloads/drops/N-changelog/index.html)